 3. Material Accounting Policies Information

 The principal accounting policies applied in the preparation of the financial statements are set out below.
-These policies have been consistently applied to all the years presented, unless otherwise stated.
+These policies have been consistently applied to all the years presented, unless otherwise stated

-i) Property, Plant and Equipment (PPE)
+a) Property, Plant and Equipment (PPE)

 Property, plant and equipment including bearer assets are carried at historical cost of acquisition or deemed cost less accumulated depreciation and accumulated impairment loss, if any.
-Historical cost includes its purchase price, including import duties and nonrefundable purchase taxes after deducting trade discounts and rebates and any cost directly attributable to bringing the asset to the location and condition necessary for it to be capable of operating in the manner intended by management.
+Historical cost includes its purchase price, including import duties and non-refundable purchase taxes after deducting trade discounts and rebates and any cost directly attributable to bringing the asset to the location and condition necessary for it to be capable of operating in the manner intended by management.
 Subsequent expenditure related to an asset is added to its book value only when it is probable that future economic benefits associated with the item will flow to the Company and the cost of the item can be measured reliably.
 The carrying amount of the replaced part is derecognized.
 All repairs and maintenance are charged to the Statement of Profit and Loss during the financial year in which these are incurred.

 The company's lease Land has been separately shown under PPE as Right of Use (ROU) Assets.
 Capital Work-in-progress includes developmental expenses, equipment to be installed, construction and erection materials etc. Such costs are added to related PPE and are classified to the appropriate categories when completed and ready for intended use.

-ii) Intangible assets
+c) Intangible assets

-Patents, trademarks and software costs are included in the balance sheet as intangible assets when it is probable that associated future economic benefits would flow to the Company.
+Software costs are included in the balance sheet as intangible assets when it is probable that associated future economic benefits would flow to the Company.
 In this case they are measured initially at purchase cost and then amortized on a straight-line basis over their estimated useful lives.
 All other costs on patents, trademarks and software are expensed in the statement of profit and loss as and when incurred.
-Expenditure on research activities is recognized as an expense in the period in which it is incurred.
-Costs incurred on individual development projects are recognized as intangible assets from the date when all of the following conditions are met:

 a.
 Completion of the development is technically feasible.